FionaXie1992/PearPlayer.js/README_EN.md

 <script>
   /**
   * The first parameter is ID or CLASS of the video tag
-  * Opts, the optional parameter configuration
+  * Opts means the optional parameter configurations */ if (PearPlayer.isMSESupported()) {
-  */
-  if (PearPlayer.isMSESupported()) {
     var player = new PearPlayer('#pearvideo', opts);